-Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
-No one individual should represent a considerable concentration of power.
+Principle 3: There is a clear division of responsibilities between the leadership of the Board and the Management, and no one individual has unfettered powers of decision-making.

 The Company practices a clear division of responsibilities between the Chairman and the Group CEO.
 This ensures that an appropriate balance of power between the Chairman and the Group CEO and thereby allows for increased accountability and greater capacity of the Board for independent decision making.
 The Group keeps the posts of the Chairman and Group CEO separate.
 Chan Tien Lok is the Non-Executive Chairman while Kelvin Lim Ching Song is the Executive Director and Group CEO.
 The Non-Executive Chairman is responsible for the formulation of the Group's strategic direction and expansion plans while the Executive Director and Group CEO is responsible for the conduct of the Group's daily business operations.
 The Non-Executive Chairman and the Executive Director and Group CEO are not related.